 By this point, it did get pretty hot with the lack of shelter and mid-morning sun.
 The staff at the Alang’s Rawa office located right on the jetty were nice enough to let us use it as a lounge before it was time to depart for the island, so they may let you do the same – especially with young kids in tow.

-Not gonna lie, the speedboat ride was intense.
-I had my six-month-old strapped to me with a baby carrier while my eldest clung on to the boat railing, fighting off sleep as we bounced off choppy waters!
-But we made it in one piece and when we saw the island, the turbulent boat ride was well and truly worth it.
+Not gonna lie, the speedboat ride was intense but we were all equipped with life vests in the correct sizes (even for little kids!).
+We made it in one piece and when we saw the island, the turbulent boat ride was well and truly worth it.

 Alang’s Rawa: One of two resorts on Rawa Island